-The TSP CA private keys are backed up, stored and recovered by multiple and appropriately authorized members of the TSP CA related staff serving in trusted roles.
-More than one member of the TSP CA management shall authorize key backup and shall assign personnel in writing.

-A back-up of the generated key material is taken and stored under the same security measures as the primary key material.
+The TSP CA private keys shall be backed up, stored, and recovered by multiple, appropriately authorized personnel serving in trusted roles.
+Authorization for key backup must involve more than one member of the TSP CA management, with personnel assignments formally documented.
+Backup copies of key material must be stored under security measures equivalent to those protecting the primary key material.